 If you're a homeowner in Greensboro, North Carolina, your lawn faces a specific set of challenges that generic lawn care advice simply doesn't address.
 This guide covers everything you need to know for your local grass type, climate, and the seasonal problems most common in North Carolina Piedmont.

 Common in Greensboro's humid subtropical transitional conditions.
+Japanese beetle and masked chafer grubs feed on turfgrass roots through late summer, and damage often looks identical to drought stress until you pull back the turf and find the larvae.
 Upload a photo to GrassDx for an instant AI diagnosis and localized treatment plan.

 Upload a photo and your Greensboro ZIP code.
 GrassDx will identify the exact issue and give you a treatment plan built for your local grass type and current season.